 We also know that many people with Raynaud's do ignore the symptoms and just get on with life, not knowing they have Raynaud's nor that treatment is available in many cases to help people cope with the painful and sometimes life-changing effects of the condition.

-Our campaign highlighted the two conditions, the signs and symptoms to look out for, when to go and see a GP and the support SRUK can provide to those affected.
+#KnowRaynauds has raised awareness of Raynaud's, the signs and symptoms to look out for, when to go and see a GP and the support SRUK can provide to those affected.

 National and Consumer Press